dev-academy-programme/computer-setup/ubuntu-setup.md

 NVM is a tool to install and manage NodeJS versions.

-First, check if you have installed nvm before
+First, check if you have installed NVM before:

 ```sh
 type nvm